 Government policy is always guided by some code of values.
 It explicitly aims to promote certain interests or protect certain rights.
 And because government implements its policy by force of law, giving it the power to affect the interests of countless individuals, our government must be guided by a rational code of values.
 That’s especially true of government infectious disease policies.
 Given their side effects on our wealth and other aspects of our welfare, including especially our personal liberties, it is crucial to choose only those policies and metrics needed to achieve the relevant policy objectives.

 And yet, there are disputes in ethics about the basic standards of value.
 How is a rational person to choose among them?
 A full answer goes well beyond the scope of this article: it’s been the subject of philosophical debate for centuries.
 But there is something preliminary we can say even here about choosing the right goals in health policy that could point us in the right direction for answering the more general question.

 Ethical standards already at work in science

-I discussed the question of what it means to follow the science in making health policy in a recent webinar with Dr. Greg Salmieri, senior scholar of philosophy in the Salem Center at the University of Texas, Austin.
+I discussed the question of what it means to follow the science in making health policy in a recent webinar with Dr. Gregory Salmieri, senior scholar of philosophy in the Salem Center at the University of Texas, Austin.
 Salmieri pointed out that there’s an ethical standard at work in many doctors’ own daily practice that is relevant to thinking about health policy more generally.